Early-Career Researchers

 Alexander von Humboldt-Foundation

-As part of the ERASMUS program, teaching staff have the opportunity to undertake a teaching assignment at an ERASMUS partner university.
-Eligible for support are members of the University who are involved in teaching.
-The funding is provided by the sending university.
+As part of the ERASMUS program, teaching staff have the opportunity to complete a teaching assignment at an ERASMUS partner university.
+Members of the University who are involved in teaching are eligible for support.
+The funding is provided by the university from which the lecturer comes.

 more